EPIUSECX/cohenix_asset_generator/README.md

 <img src="/public/logo-view.png" />

-**Arosade** is a SVG logo previewer that allows you to customize and download logos with ease.
-Aros provides a simple, fast, and interactive experience for customizing logos.
+**Cohenix** is a SVG logo previewer that allows you to customize and download logos with ease.
+Cohenix provides a simple, fast, and interactive experience for customizing logos.

 <p align="center" style="font-weight: bold"> How to use  </p>